 Cottage cheese is much more than a boring diet food.
-It can be enjoyed in so many ways - on its own, with fruit or salad, on toast, as a vintage Weight Watchers "Danish" and in a wide variety of both sweet and savory dishes.
+One of the more versatile dairy products out there, it can be enjoyed in so many ways - on its own, with fresh fruit or salad, on toast, as a vintage Weight Watchers "Danish" and in a wide variety of both sweet and savory dishes.

 How Do You Make Homemade Cottage Cheese?